sareek/python/README.md

 2. Also, you have list 'dragonLoot' and you need to add items in this list to the dictionary and finally compute the total number of items you have in the inventory

+3. So, basically you write two function for that,
+     a. addToInventory(inv, dragonLoot):  #line 2
+     b. displayInventory(inventory):      #line 23

+4.addInventory is by, "inv=addToInventory(inv, dragonLoot)" part of the code

+5. Just go through these functions and try to understand how it works, it is pretty simple and I guess you won't have any problem

+If you need any help, contact me at sareek007@gmail.com

+I can help you with javascript problems too.

+Happy learning